GLOBAL MARKETS-U.S. shares rise on Fed hopes; euro up on Draghi remarks

 The pressure from the Fed talk was triggered by the release of minutes from the U.S. central bank's last policy meeting on Wednesday.
 The minutes showed officials felt there was room to begin scaling back the bank's bond purchase program at one of their next few meetings, if warranted by economic conditions.

-That shift in perception caused a big spike in U.S. bond yields, boosting demand for the dollar, which hit a four-month high of 101.08 yen, up 1.1 percent on the day.
+That shift in perception caused a big spike in U.S. bonds yields, boosting demand for the dollar, which hit a four-month high of 100.99 yen, up 1 percent on the day.

-The U.S. dollar index, which measures the dollar against a basket of currencies, dipped 0.1 percent.
+The U.S. dollar index, which measures the dollar against a basket of currencies, was flat.

-German 10-year bond yields rose slightly, encouraging equity investors to lock in some of the profits made this year from the Fed's money-pumping policy.
+German 10-year bond yields rose 6 basis points to 1.77 percent, encouraging equity investors to lock in some of the profits made this year from the Fed's money-pumping policy.

 "Having got hooked on both indefinite QE and low interest rates, investors are becoming increasingly restless and inclined to taking profits," said Alastair Winter, chief economist at Daniel Stewart.